What is Hybrid Publishing? Expectations vs Reality

 The ideal hybrid publisher is selective when it comes to the authors they work with, and will truly want to help shape and market the books they take on.

 In 2018, the Independent Book Publisher's Association (IBPA) released a series of nine criteria to help define the standards for a reputable hybrid publisher.
 Many of these standards revolved around editorial control, including an ability to prove that they vet their submissions.
 Like a traditional publisher, a legitimate hybrid must ensure that the projects they take on will reflect well on their list of authors and have a reasonable chance of selling well.

 Reality: They often aren’t concerned with quality

 The above is an ideal scenario.
-Sadly, many publishers who call themselves “hybrids” are just vanity presses in disguise, trying to scam authors by misrepresenting their business model.
+Sadly, most publishers who call themselves “hybrids” are just vanity presses in disguise, trying to scam authors by misrepresenting their business model.
 A vanity publisher knows it's very difficult to market a book, and will pressure the author to pay for add-ons and extra costs that will supposedly boost their book's success.
 If they’re particularly odious, they will also hold the author’s intellectual property ransom down the line.

 Remember: If they are willing to publish almost any author who is willing to pay them, then they’re not a hybrid publisher anymore — they’re a vanity press.